-Odd.
-The old man resists, thought Achilles.
+Strange how the old man still resists, thought Achilles.

 “Oh, I prefer to fight,” said Dahmmon.

-“Sounds good to me,” said Hangman.
+“Sounds good to me,” said the Hooded Hangman.

-The newly liberated Silver Swan carried Lisa Snart with her as they soared upward to freedom.
-“You know, you’d make a great skater in that outfit.
-I can see you in a wonderful Swan Lake,” said Lisa.
+The newly liberated Silver Swan carried Golden Glider with her as they soared upward to freedom.
+“You know, you’d make a great skater in that outfit,” said Lisa Snart.
+“I could see you in a wonderful version of Swan Lake.”

 Swan smiled.
-“I was a ballerina.”
+“I was a ballerina, once.”

 “Nicely played, mon cher,” said Fox.

-Golden Glider started to intercede when she saw a green clad man spinning toward her.
-“Roscoe.
-But how?” she whispered as her ex-lover, the long-dead Top, spun into her with jarring force.
+Golden Glider started to intercede when she saw a green-clad man spinning toward her.
+“Roscoe!
+But how–?” she whispered as her ex-lover, the long-dead Top, spun into her with jarring force.

-Ignoring this advice, Cheetah suddenly let go of the lasso.
-She sent her Wonder Woman falling backward with the slack.
-She leaped on her with her full weight, and they crashed to the floor.
-She wrapped the lasso around her foe’s neck and ordered her to sleep.
-She did so suddenly, and an angry Cheetah raised her claws above her hated foe’s pretty neck.
+Ignoring this advice, Cheetah suddenly let go of the magic lasso, causing her Wonder Woman to fall backward from the slack.
+Debbi then leaped on her with her full weight, and they crashed to the floor.
+Wrapping the lasso around her foe’s neck, Debbi ordered her to sleep.
+The false Wonder Woman did so suddenly, and a fiercely angry Cheetah raised her claws above her hated foe’s pretty neck.

 Meanwhile, Thorn reeled away from her other self.
 “I can’t fight you.
 I can’t fight you,” she moaned.
-Rose closed in on her, and a sudden sonic blast from the Silver Swan rocked her to the ground.
+Rose closed in on her, until a sudden sonic blast from the Silver Swan rocked her to the ground.
 Thorn smiled at this new help and immediately snapped out of her revelry.
-She kicked up like a Rockette and knocked the second Wonder Woman back from the blond Swan.
+She kicked up like a Rockette and knocked the second Wonder Woman back from the blonde Swan.

 “I’m sorry, Roscoe,” she murmured.

-That left the twin d’Aramis sisters wrestling furiously in a fight neither could truly win.
+That left the twin d’Aramis sisters wrestling furiously in a fight that neither could truly win.
 “Sister, it is moi!
 Fight this power,” said Vivian.